 Size.
 Trackers come small enough to clip to your waistband or bra.
 Some can fit in your pocket.
 Others are worn like watches.
 Make sure you like the design, and that it feels comfortable.

 Gadget friendly.
 Make sure the device is compatible with your smartphone or computer.
-You might also want to check if it will sync to fitness and food tracking apps like Lose It! or My Fitness Tracker.
+You might also want to check if it will sync to fitness and food tracking apps like Lose It! or My Fitness Pal.